RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/prepare-install/prepare-flash.md

 aliases:
 ---

-If you want to use Redis on Flash (RoF) for your databases, review the prerequisites, storage requirements, and [other considerations]({{< relref "/rs/databases/redis-on-flash/" >}}) for RoF databases and prepare and format the flash memory.
+If you want to use Redis on Flash for your databases, review the prerequisites, storage requirements, and [other considerations]({{< relref "/rs/databases/redis-on-flash/" >}}) for RoF databases and prepare and format the flash memory.

 Use the `prepare_flash` script to prepare and format flash memory: